-It isn’t just enough to inform, but our posts strive to be interesting and entertaining as well complimented with compelling, high quality imagery and video.
+It isn’t enough to just inform; our posts strive to be interesting and entertaining, complimented with compelling, high-quality images and video.

-9to5 is consistently at the top of the Techmeme leaderboard in our fields as well as top technology sites in Technorati and we have an excellent Tracour record.
-9to5 reporters have won numerous awards and marks of recognition in journalism.
+9to5 sites are consistently at the top of Techmeme’s leaderboards, listed as top technology sites in Technorati, and have an excellent Tracour record.
+Our reporters have won numerous awards and recognitions for their journalism.

 9to5 reviewers are never paid for reviews but we often receive free review units and complementary instruction on usage.
-9to5 only run reviews of hardware and software that we deem interesting to our audience and worth looking at.
-(This is the reason you don’t often see poor reviews on 9to5 sites – if we review something we don’t like or find interesting, we usually won’t post it.
-We don’t want to waste your time!)
+We only run reviews of hardware and software that we deem interesting to our audience, and worth looking at.
+This is the reason you don’t often see poor reviews on 9to5 sites – if we review something we don’t like or find interesting, we usually won’t post it.
+We don’t want to waste your time!

 9to5Toys.com is primarily a shopping deals and news site where we aim to be first posting original news on new gear and notable price drops.
 9to5Toys also aggregates relevant technology deals from leaders in this industry including StackSocial and MacUpdate.

 9to5Mac was born in 2007 between the announcement and the launch of the iPhone from Seth Weintraub’s Paris apartment.
 Weintraub was taking sabbatical from Mac IT development work while his wife was given a fellowship to study in France.
 The blog was a way to keep up with technology developments and nurture a writing career that was also taking shape at Computerworld, an IDG publication.

 Mark Gurman joined the team when the logo still contained the coffee mug (right).